Kaushik-08/Kaushik/README.md

 # Hey, I'm Kaushik 👋

-Senior Software Engineer building full-stack web apps — currently worked on helpdesk, ITOM, ITAM, AMS, Workflow and ITSM tooling at a SAS.

-I care about clean APIs, real-time systems, and shipping things that actually work in production.
+Senior Software Engineer passionate about building scalable, production-ready SaaS applications.
+Experienced in developing Helpdesk, ITOM, ITAM, AMS, Workflow, and ITSM solutions, with a focus on clean architecture, well-designed APIs, real-time systems, and software that is reliable, maintainable, and built to scale.

 ---